ttulttul/ComfyUI-FlowMatching-Upscaler/README.md

 - Optional dilated refinement mimics the all-in-one node’s global touch-up step.
 - The seed input lets you deterministically perturb or randomise individual stages.
+- Outputs include the updated seed (ready for the next stage) plus passthrough model/conditioning handles to simplify chaining.

 All other sampler-specific arguments (`sampler_name`, `scheduler`, `cfg`, `steps_per_stage`, `denoise`) are passed through to ComfyUI's sampling